buguno/buguno/README.md

 # 🤖 Hello friend

 - 🐍 I'm currently working with Python
+- 🔭 I'm also like to program microcontrollers

 <!--
 **Kmiokande/Kmiokande** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.